surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

   - At least 4GB of RAM
   - 64-bit AU or VST-compatible host application

 To install, run the packaged installer.
-You will be given the option of automatically installing the AU (`Surge.component`), the VST2 (`Surge.vst`) and the VST3 (`Surge.vst3`) to their correct locations.
+You will be given the option of automatically installing the AU (`Surge.component`) and the VST3 (`Surge.vst3`) to their correct locations.
 The factory presets and wavetables will also be automatically installed.

 Running the packaged installer will install Surge for all of the users of your Mac.